Vocal-cancellation feature for use with standard music tracks

 Unlike the iKaraoke, the DoPi Karaoke System doesn’t have a vocal-cancellation feature, so you’ll need to load your iPod with true karaoke tracks—those with vocals already removed.
 You can use any karaoke audio or video track in a format (MP3, AAC, etc.) compatible with iTunes and your iPod.
 If you don’t already have such tracks, DoPi includes a card redeemable for three downloads from the company’s

-to get you started.
+online song store to get you started.
 As of this review, the store offers a searchable catalog containing nearly 9,000 tracks from almost 3,000 artists, all provided by

 Sound Choice, a company that distributes high-quality professional recreations of original recordings.
 However, most of the songs are audio-only MP3 files; only a fraction are also available as MP4 videos containing scrolling lyrics.
 (Pricing is similar to the iTunes Store, with audio tracks available for $.99 each and videos for $1.99 each.
 Unlike the iTunes Store, there is no DRM protection, so you won’t have any issues using your purchases on other players.)
 And, unfortunately, the three free songs are limited to a subset (93 tracks) of the complete library, with this subset containing primarily traditional songs.
 (At least all 93 are available in both audio-only and video formats.)
 Still, it’s a useful way to get started if you don’t already have your own library of true karaoke tracks.